DanFNKD/pl-quiz/README.md

     - No errors were returned when the code was passed through the official W3C Validator.
 - CSS
     - No errors were returned when the code passed through the official Jigsaw Validator.
+- Javascript
+    - No errors were returned when the code passed through the official JSHint Validator.

 ### Unfixed Bugs